Femicides in Ciudad Juárez

-It was estimated that more than 370 women were killed between 1993 and 2005 in Ciudad Juárez, a city in northern Mexico.
+More than 500 women were killed between 1993 and 2011 in Ciudad Juárez, a city in northern Mexico.
 The murders of women and girls received international attention primarily due to perceived government inaction in preventing the violence and bringing perpetrators to justice.
-The issue has featured in many dramas, songs, books, and so on.

-After surveying 155 killings out of 340 documented between 1993 and 2003, a government committee found that roughly half were prompted by motives like robbery and gang wars, while a little more than a third involved sexual assault.

 A narcofosa (mass grave attributed to organized crime) containing the remains of women killed in 2011 and 2012 was found in Madera Municipality, Chihuahua, in December 2016.

 Homicide statistics

 In 2005 Amnesty International said that more than 370 young women and girls had been killed in the cities of Ciudad Juárez and Chihuahua since 1993.
 In August 2011, it was reported that 130 killings occurred in Ciudad Juárez since January of that year.

-A study was conducted in 2008 on the Femicide Database 1993–2007 at the Colegio de la Frontera Norte which documented incidents of femicide that occurred in Ciudad Juárez from 1993–2010.
+A study was conducted in 2008 on the Femicide Database 1993–2007 at the Colegio de la Frontera Norte which documented incidents of femicide that occurred in Ciudad Juárez from 1993 to 2010.
 Of the various different kinds of murders that were analyzed, the study found two common patterns in the data which were classified as intimate femicide and systemic sexual femicide.
 Intimate femicide refers to women who were killed by men that were close to them.

-According to the study, intimate femicide accounted for 30.4% of the murders of women and girls in Juárez from 1993–2007.
+According to the study, intimate femicide accounted for 30.4% of the murders of women and girls in Juárez from 1993 to 2007.
 Systematic sexual femicide refers to systematic patterns in the killing of women and children including kidnapping, sexual violence, torture, and body abandonment in areas such as desert areas, garbage dumps, and sewage ditches among others.
-According to the study, systemic sexual femicide accounted for 31.8% of the murders of women in Juárez from 1993–2007.

-According to Molly Molloy, a professor at New Mexico State University, the situation in Juárez is one of "impunity regardless of gender".
+According to Molly Molloy, a former librarian at New Mexico State University, the situation in Juárez is one of "impunity regardless of gender".
 She states that "female murder victims have never comprised more than 18 percent of the overall number of murder victims in Ciudad Juárez, and in the last two decades that figure averages at less than 10 percent.
-That’s less than in the United States, where about 20 to 25 percent of the people who are murdered in a given year are women".
+That's less than in the United States, where about 20 to 25 percent of the people who are murdered in a given year are women".

-Other scholars also state that femicide rates in Ciudad Juárez are lower than in American cities such as Houston and Ensenada, and as a share of overall homicide rates they are typically lower than in other cities.
+Statistical evaluation of data from 1990 to 2012 conducted by researchers Pedro Albuquerque and Prasad Vemala shows that femicide rates in Juárez are in most years like rates in Chihuahua City and Ensenada and, as a share of overall homicide rates, are lower than in most cities evaluated.